Abertillery: Coal mining

 Guardian memorial at Parc Arael Griffin Six Bells.

 Major industry came to the area in 1843 when the locality's first deep coal mine was sunk at Tir Nicholas Farm, Cwmtillery.
 The town developed rapidly thereafter and played a major part in the South Wales coalfield.
 Its population rose steeply, being 10,846 in the 1891 census and 21,945 ten years later.
 The population peaked just short of 40,000 around the beginning of the 1930s.
 Eventually there were six deep coal mines, numerous small coal levels, a tin works, brick works, iron foundry and light engineering businesses in the area.
 Just one of the coal mines, Cwmtillery, produced over 32 million tons of coal in its lifetime and at its height employed 2760 men and boys.

 In 1960 an underground explosion at Six Bells Colliery resulted in the loss of life of 45 local miners.
-Fifty years later the archbishop of Canterbury Rowan Williams officiated at the launch of the Guardian mining memorial.
+Fifty years later the Archbishop of Canterbury Rowan Williams officiated at the launch of the Guardian mining memorial.
 This artistically acclaimed monument standing at 20m tall overlooks Parc Arael Griffin, the now reclaimed and landscaped former colliery site.
 The adjoining Ty Ebbw Fach visitor centre provides conference facilities, a restaurant and a "mining valley" experience room.
 Not long after the disaster the renowned artist L. S. Lowry visited the area and recorded the scene.
 The resultant landscape painting now hangs in National Museum Cardiff.

 The coal mines remained the predominant economic emphasis until the general run down of the industry in the 1980s.

 Abertillery Conurbation

 The western outskirts of Abertillery as seen from the hillside above "The Park".

-Away from the town centre, the often steep sided nature of the landscape, imposes its own demands on development.
-Whilst this sounds limiting it has helped provide the almost amphitheatre nature of Abertillery Park, often described as one of the most attractive rugby grounds in world rugby.
+Away from the town centre, the often steep-sided nature of the landscape imposes its own demands on development.
+Although this may appear limiting, it has helped provide the almost amphitheatre-like nature of Abertillery Park, often described as one of the most attractive rugby grounds in world rugby.

 The street plan and housing stock flow uninterrupted from Cwmtillery in the north to Six Bells in the south, forming the town that is Abertillery.
 Prior to 1974 local government was provided by Abertillery Urban District Council (AUDC).
 Its area included the small neighbouring villages of Aberbeeg, Llanhilleth and Brynithel.
 Historical data relating to Abertillery occasionally refers to this AUDC area meaning that it can be difficult to compare like with like.
 For example, the 2014 population for the wider conurbation area is around 20,000 rather than the 11,000 often quoted for Abertillery itself.

 Whilst in the main the area has an older housing stock there are several developments of modern, often large homes, generally found on the outskirts of the town with views out over the surrounding area.
 These apart, terraced council tax band A and B properties predominate, meaning that average house prices are among the most affordable in the UK.